alextanhongpin/cheat-sheet/aws.md

 # Only require the Dockerrun.aws.json
 !Dockerrun.aws.json

 # Required to enable the Websocket.
+The ** is to allow all subfolders.
-!.ebextensions/
+!.ebextensions/**
 ```

 In `.ebextensions/websocket_upgrade.conf`: